-Professor Stephen Hawking says artificial intelligence could be the biggest threat to humanity.
+Professor Stephen Hawking says Artificial intelligence could be the biggest threat to humanity.
 The future of civilization depends on how thinking machines could be used.
 It can either be the best thing that could happen to humans or the worst.
-Probably everybody has heard about what is Artificial Intelligence, but relatively few people know how it will affect us in the near future.
+Probably everybody has heard about what is Artificial Intelligence, but relatively few people know how it will affect us soon.

 Below are the 10 jobs which might get replaced by robots (AI) in the near future: